cscetbon/casskop/website/docs/5_operations/1_cluster_operations.md

   - cassandra-demo-dc2-rack1-2.cassandra-demo-dc2-rack1.cassandra-test
 ```

-The creation of the cluster is ongoing.
+The creation of the cluster is finished.
 We can see that, regarding the Cluster Topology, CassKop has created the SeedList.

 :::tip